Asymptotic behavior of Carleman weight functions and application to controllability: Introduction

 The organization of this work is as follows.
 In section \ref{preliminary} we provided some results concerning the average and difference operators and the asymptotic behavior of smooth functions.
 In section \ref{sec:asymp:weight} we apply the results from the previous section into the Carleman weight function.
-The final section gives concluding remarks about the potential applicability of the results presented here for deterministic and stochastic operators.
+In section \ref{sec:Carleman} we prove the Carleman estimate for the system \ref{eq:adjoint} although several computation are in section \ref{sec:proof:carleman}.
+Section \ref{sec:concluding} provides concluding remarks about the potential applicability of the results presented in section \ref{sec:asymp:weight} for deterministic and stochastic operators.